Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: The Gap, Inc.'s historical growth has been mixed, with periods of strong growth followed by periods of decline.
-The performance of each individual brand plays a factor.
+Historical Growth: The Gap, Inc.'s historical growth has been inconsistent, with periods of strong growth followed by periods of decline.
+Challenges include changing consumer preferences and increased competition.

 Summary